 Rabbi Sherman's Weekly Torah Commentary

-Please join our Shabbat evening celebration on Channel 1960:
+Please join our Shabbat celebrations on Channel 1963 – NOTE CHANGE:

 Friday at 4:30 PM, followed by candle lighting, Kiddush, hand washing, and motzi.